sicoscorpion/energyDashboard/README.md

     Note: the paths, environment and port are alerady set in the file.
 Make sure they agree with the paths on the host      server.

   - Nginx example configuration (File: nginx.conf)<br/>
     Note: The NodeJS server is currently serving everything including static files.
-If youi decide to use Nginx      to     serv the static file comment the following in serv.js: <br/>
+If you decide to use Nginx to serv     the static file comment the following in serv.js: <br/>
       - app.use(express.static(__dirname + '/static-dev')); <br/>
       - app.use(express.static(__dirname + '/static'));<br/>
     The env variable will need to be shared with the Nginx configuration to properly serv the appropriate files (see          enviromment definitions for more information) <br/>